clinia/react-vision/examples/react-native/README.md

 ```

 # More Details
-This examples uses `redux` and `react-navigation`, but be aware that neither of those libraries are necessary to build your application using Clinia Vision.
-In this particular example, `react-navigation` is used to add a tabs functionnality and give a more realistic mobile app experience.
+This examples uses `redux` and `react-navigation`, but be aware that neither of those libraries are necessary to build your application using React Vision.
+In this particular example, `react-navigation` is used to add tabs functionnalities and give a more realistic mobile app experience.
 Following this thought, `redux` is used to share the changes made inside one tab to the others.
 Other approaches could have been used and this is in no way a mandatory template to follow when building your own app.

 # Credits
 <div> Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> :</div>